Annual Technical Report 2004 on Trademark Information Activities submitted by Germany (SCIT/ATR/TM/2004/DE)

 The Office's main publications in the field of trade mark information are:

-- The trade mark journal "Markenblatt" (published weekly)
+- The electronic publication platform DPMApublikationen with the electronic trade mark journal "Markenblatt" (published weekly)

 - The online information service DPINFO (updated daily)

-The trade mark journal is published by a private publishing company, Wila-Derwent GmbH, on behalf of the German Patent and Trade Mark Office.
-The trade mark journal has a circulation of 900 copies of which 800 are distributed by subscription.
+DPMApublikationen offers the “Markenblatt” (trade mark journal) in a PDF version and in a searchable version.
 The DPINFO database contains current data of the electronic trade mark register, applications yet to be published and data concerning rejected and withdrawn trade marks.
 The server DPMAdatenabgabe supplies authorized customers with machine readable trade mark raw data at marginal cost which can be downloaded via the Internet.

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information